-FY2010 FY2011 FY2012 FY2013 FY2014 FY2015 FY2016 FY2017 FY2018 FY2019 FY2020 Operations to Facilitate Specific Businesses Promotion 20.0 1.3 7.8 10.6 2.9 1.1 1.0 0.5 Operations to Facilitate Business Restructuring Promotion 25.0 20.0 100.0 Operations to Facilitate Development and Supply Promotion, etc.
+FY2010 FY2011 FY2012 FY2013 FY2014 FY2015 FY2016 FY2017 FY2018 FY2019 FY2020 FY2021 Operations to Facilitate Specific Businesses Promotion 20.0 1.3 7.8 10.6 2.9 1.1 1.0 0.5 Operations to Facilitate Business Restructuring Promotion 25.0 20.0 100.0 Operations to Facilitate Business Adaptation Promotion Operations to Facilitate Development and Supply Promotion, etc. Operations to Facilitate Business Foundation Reinforcement Promotion 8.5 Operations to Facilitate Business Introduction Promotion I -

+- Notes: 1.
+The figures refer to the amount of loans provided by JFC to the designated financial institution (Development Bank of Japan Inc.) through the end of March 2022.
+There are no interest subsides. - 2.
+Day of commencement of operations: Operations to Facilitate Specific Businesses Promotion: August 16, 2010; Operations to Facilitate Business Restructuring Promotion: January 20, 2014; Operations to Facilitate Business Adaptation Promotion: August 2, 2021; Operations to Facilitate Development and Supply Promotion, etc.: August 31, 2020; Operations to Facilitate Business Foundation Reinforcement Promotion: August 24, 2021; Operations to Facilitate Business Introduction Promotion: August 24, 2021. - 3.
+The figures before the start of Operations to Facilitate Business Restructuring Promotion are of loans issued under Operations to Facilitate Business Restructuring Promotion, etc. in accordance with the Act on the Special Measures for Industrial Revitalization and Innovation (Act No. 131 of 1999) that was abolished with the enactment of the Industrial Competitiveness Enhancement Act on January 20, 2014.

+Mechanism for Operations to Facilitate Specific Businesses Promotion, Operations to Facilitate Business Adaptation Promotion, Operations to Facilitate Development and Supply Promotion, etc., Operations to Facilitate Business Foundation Reinforcement Promotion, and Operations to Facilitate Business Introduction Promotion

 Notes: 1.
-The figures refer to the amount of loans provided by JFC to the designated financial institution (Development Bank of Japan Inc.) through the end of March 2021.

-- 2. Day of commencement of operations: Operations to Facilitate Specific Businesses Promotion: August 16, 2010; Operations to Facilitate Business Restructuring Promotion: January 20, 2014; Operations to Facilitate Development and Supply Promotion, etc.: August 31, 2020. - 3.
-The figures before the start of Operations to Facilitate Business Restructuring Promotion are of loans issued under Operations to Facilitate Business Restructuring Promotion, etc. in accordance with the Act on the Special Measures for Industrial Revitalization and Innovation (Act No. 131 of 1999) that was abolished with the enactment of the Industrial Competitiveness Enhancement Act on January 20, 2014.

-Mechanism for Operations to Facilitate Specific Businesses Promotion, Operations to Facilitate Business Restructuring Promotion, and Operations to Facilitate Development and Supply Promotion, etc.

-Note: Financial institutions that submit applications and receive designations from competent ministers.
+Financial institutions that submit applications and receive designations from competent ministers.